JulieT-012/Digital-Balance-Analysis-Exploring-Students-Social-Media-Habits/README.md

 ## 📊 Analysis

-- Average Daily Social Media Usage: A majority of students spend between 3 to 6 hours daily, with some exceeding 6 hours, indicating heavy usage habits.
+### Average Daily Social Media Usage:
+A majority of students spend between 3 to 6 hours daily, with some exceeding 6 hours, indicating heavy usage habits.

+### Addiction Score:
-- Addiction Score: Students with usage above 5 hours/day had significantly higher addiction scores (7+), suggesting a strong correlation between screen time and addiction.
+Students with usage above 5 hours/day had significantly higher addiction scores (7+), suggesting a strong correlation between screen time and addiction.

-- Academic Performance (GPA): Students who used social media excessively (6+ hours/day) had noticeably lower GPAs compared to moderate users.
+### Academic Performance (GPA):
+Students who used social media excessively (6+ hours/day) had noticeably lower GPAs compared to moderate users.

-- Sleep Hours per Night: Students who spent more time on social media also reported less than 6 hours of sleep, with heavy users averaging even lower.
+### Sleep Hours per Night:
+Students who spent more time on social media also reported less than 6 hours of sleep, with heavy users averaging even lower.

-- Mental Health Score: Mental health scores tended to decline as social media usage increased.
+### Mental Health Score:
+Mental health scores tended to decline as social media usage increased.
 High-addiction users reported more stress and lower well-being.

-- Most Used Platform: TikTok and Instagram were the most used platforms among students with high addiction scores and disrupted academic performance.
+### Most Used Platform:
+TikTok and Instagram were the most used platforms among students with high addiction scores and disrupted academic performance.

-- Impact on Academic Performance: Over 60% of heavy users admitted that social media negatively affected their academic focus and outcomes.
+### Impact on Academic Performance:
+Over 60% of heavy users admitted that social media negatively affected their academic focus and outcomes.

-- Usage Category (Light, Moderate, Heavy): Most students were Moderate Users (3–6 hours), while a concerning portion fell into the Heavy User category (6+ hours/day).
+### Usage Category (Light, Moderate, Heavy):
+Most students were Moderate Users (3–6 hours), while a concerning portion fell into the Heavy User category (6+ hours/day).

+### Country-Based Trends:
-- Country-Based Trends: Nigerian students had the highest average daily usage and addiction scores, with below-average sleep hours and higher academic impact.
+Nigerian students had the highest average daily usage and addiction scores, with below-average sleep hours and higher academic impact.

+You can interact with the live visualizations [HERE]()

 ## 🧠 Conclusions and Recommendations